gettek/terraform-azurerm-policy-as-code/README.md

     null                                        = "The Default non-compliance message for all member definitions" "DeployApplicationGatewayDiagnosticSetting" = "The non-compliance message for the deploy_application_gateway_diagnostic_setting definition"
   }

+  # specify a list of user assigned managed identities as below or omit this to use SystemAssigned
+  identity_ids = [
+    data.azurerm_user_assigned_identity.policy_rem.id
+  ]

+  # specify a list of role definitions or omit to use those defined in the policies
+  role_definition_ids = [
+    data.azurerm_role_definition.contributor.id
+  ]

+  # specify a different role assignment scope or omit to use the policy assignment scope
+  role_assignment_scope = data.azurerm_management_group.team_a.id
 }
 ```